 Which, speaking of character builds, Dark Souls 3 has now simplified the leveling system.
 It removed any skill that in previous games would have gone completely unused (or caused regret if it were used) and narrowed it down into level types that are necessary.
 Weapon scaling, infusing, and leveling was also vastly upgraded and allows for more interest in experimenting with different weapon styles.
 The use of weapon art and the incredible care put into weapon (and armor) design has also made it more exciting to try out new weapons independent of how often they would end up being used.

 The enemy design was also astounding in this game.
 From the more standard-type enemies, like the sewer centipedes and evangelists, to the NPC style fights, like Knight Slayer Tsorg and the trio in the Grand Archives, to the mini-boss type enemies, like Sulyvahn’s Beasts, the sandworm, and the deep accursed, almost all enemies require new and innovative tactics, are fun to fights, and are a joy to look at.
 The bosses themselves are also, by far, the best that the series has to offer.
 Out of the 25 bosses in the entire game, there are only two that I don’t care for, and only four I would consider less than great.
-But I will go more into the bosses when I write a boss ranking.

 Finally, for the main game, the level design is also the best that Dark Souls has ever achieved.
 The kingdom of Lothric is a massive, gothic inspired castle and city, Irythyll is one of the most gorgeous places I have visited in any game, Archdragon Peak feels like an ancient forgotten land which has been untouched by the outside world, Anor Londo is crafted perfectly to induce both nostalgia and awe, and of course, the Kiln of the First Flame has one of the most original designs in a Souls game yet.
 There are of course some minor missteps such as The Road of Sacrifices and Irythyll Dungeon, but even these areas are above average and have their unique and enjoyable aspects to them.
 The world takes the verticality of Dark Souls 1 and the horizontal adventure style map of Dark Souls 2, and combines them to allow for the best of both.
 And of course, the views of the world, how you can see nearly every area you will eventually reach, is achieved to the highest degree.

-A call back to the Painted World of Ariamis, now seemingly rebuilt and similarly overcome by a sort of plague.
+The first DLC – a call back to the Painted World of Ariamis, now seemingly rebuilt and similarly overcome by a sort of plague.
 The world is beautiful, and ranges from vast snowy landscapes to infested towns to the cathedral littered with paintings and books.
 Remnants of Ariamis are hidden on the surface (the bridge leading to the main building) and deep below (Priscilla’s boss arena).
 The area has some wonderful enemies such as the tree women and Corvian knights, however, some iterations of the Millwood knights were a bit cheap (for example, when they shoot arrows at you while climbing down narrow roots) but that is a minor issue.
 The story unfolds nicely with the revelation of the painter attempting to create a new world due to the current one’s rotting away, similar to what was happening in Dark Souls 1.
 The lore that is hidden within this world (along with the next DLC of course) is some of the most dense and important lore the game has ever offered, and serves as the most effective way to understand the series as a whole.
 And finally, while there could have been at least one more boss, this DLC has in my opinion, the best and most challenging boss fight in any Dark Souls game, Sister Friede.

-This is the best and most important “level” in the Dark Souls series.
+The Ringed City – this is the best and most important “level” in the Dark Souls series.
 It has two of the greatest bosses ever created by FromSoft along with another outstanding one.
 The enemies are all fantastic with the Ringed Knights and the Judicators being some of the more unique and fearsome enemies yet.
 The world is truly as beautiful as a game can get – with the first area building upon that upturned city structure of the Kiln of the First Flame, and the second area being one of the most expansive and mysterious fantasy cities I’ve ever seen.
 Both the base story and the hidden lore of this world, when tied together with Ariandel, reveal so many secrets of the entire Dark Souls cosmos but still leaves and builds upon mysteries that will never go answered.
 The finale fight with Gael ties all the games together; it brings back the concept of humanity and a dark soul, gives reason for the entirety of the series, and when defeating him and bringing back the blood to Ariandel, provides one of the few hopeful moments in the series’ history.

 Dark Souls 3 easily takes the top spot in the trilogy for me.
 It has the best mechanics in terms of combat and leveling, the best and most well-designed areas, my favorite overall lore and story, the most fun and unique enemies, the most epic soundtrack, and in my opinion the most inarguable part, the most consistently brilliant bosses.
 With very few exceptions, every single aspect of this game took what was previously done and perfected it.
 Most importantly to me though is the sense of nostalgia and emotion it achieves.
 No other Dark Souls makes me tear up (maybe other than two specific NPC deaths in Dark Souls 1) as many times as this one does.
 It is beautiful how the game uses allusions, music, and area to evoke the memories you had in the previous games without relying on simply pure “nostalgia bait”.
 Dark Souls is likely one of my top game series of all time (and quite possibly takes the #1 spot), and this game not only perfectly caps of the series as a whole, but blows the rest out of the water.